-The cell diameter for the maize and pigeonpea should be greater than 9.79 and 6.94 mm respectively.
-The diameter of the delivery should be greater than the geometric mean diameter of the seeds.
-The average minimum diameter of delivery tube for maize and pigeonpea should be greater than 6.89 and 5.79 mm.
-The thickness of plastic tube should be more than 2.5 mm.
-The seeds of pigeonpea tends to scatter more as compared to maize seeds due to higher values of sphericity.
-The average values of bulk density should be used for the capacity design of hopper.
-The average thousand seed mass for maize and pigeonpea were determined as 223.91 and 136.64 g respectively which further could be used for the determination of average seed rate.
-The slope of hopper should be greater than the angle of repose of seeds.
+- a) The cell diameter for the maize and pigeonpea should be greater than the maximum principal dimension i.e., 10.54 and 7.79 mm respectively. - b) The diameter of the delivery tube should be greater than the geometric mean diameter of the seeds.
+The average minimum diameter of delivery tube for maize and pigeonpea should be greater than 6.89 and 5.79 mm. - c) The seeds of pigeonpea with average sphericity of 0.82 tends to scatter more as compared to maize seeds with sphericity of 0.70 - d) The average values of bulk density i.e., 0.76 g/cm3 for maize and 0.82 g/cm3 for pigeonpea should be used for the capacity design of hopper. - e) The average thousand seed mass for maize and pigeonpea were determined as 223.91 and 136.64 g respectively which further could be used for the determination of average seed rate.

+f) The slope of hopper should be greater than the angle of repose of seeds.
 The average angle of repose of maize and pigeonpea was found as 26.54 and 28.36°.
 So, slope of hopper should be taken greater than 28.36°.